netdata/netdata/packaging/installer/methods/kubernetes.md

 title: "Install Netdata on Kubernetes"
 description: "Deploy Netdata to monitor a Kubernetes cluster to monitor the health, performance, resource utilization, and application metrics of a Kubernetes cluster in real time."
 custom_edit_url: "https://github.com/netdata/netdata/edit/master/packaging/installer/methods/kubernetes.md"
-sidebar_label: "Install Netdata on Kubernetes"
+sidebar_label: "Kubernetes"
 learn_status: "Published"
-learn_topic_type: "Tasks"
-learn_rel_path: "Installation"
-sidebar_position: 60
+learn_rel_path: "Installation/Install on specific environments"
 -->

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Deploy Kubernetes monitoring with Netdata
+# Install Netdata on Kubernetes

 This document details how to install Netdata on an existing Kubernetes (k8s) cluster, and connect it to Netdata Cloud.
 Read our [Kubernetes visualizations](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/kubernetes.md) documentation, to see what you will get.